 Yes, if they are recommended by us for periods of convalescence of up to two weeks.
 If your pet needs a special diet permanently due to illness, you will have to pay for it.

 Yes, if we recommend it for your pet’s health.
 We do not pay for cosmetic dental work (tartar removal when there is no disease) or for routine clipping of overgrown front teeth in rabbits.

-Yes, all relevant laboratory tests including those on blood, urine, skin samples and
+Yes, all relevant laboratory tests including those on blood, urine, skin samples and histopathology are included.

 Yes, radiography, electrocardiography, endoscopy and ultrasound scanning are included.
 X-rays for scoring schemes such as hip dysplasia and elbow dysplasia are not included.
 MRI scans have an additional excess of £200.00 due to the requirement for specialised equipment and interpretation.